A time of physical distancing has inspired some outside the box thinking for Places for People’s Occupational Therapists.

-Sam McCollough joined Places for People in January as the Occupational Therapist for the ACT-1 team.
+Sam McCullough joined Places for People in January as the Occupational Therapist for the ACT-1 team.

 However, she still puts her skills to work.
-Often, McCollough is helping individuals cope with feelings of isolation during the stay-at-home order.
+Often, McCullough is helping individuals cope with feelings of isolation during the stay-at-home order.

 “It looks a lot different,” she said.
 “But I think that’s one of the good things about OT is that it’s really focused on adapting and changing things around.”

 It’s been a unique “Occupational Therapy Month” for the Maryville University graduate.
-McCollough performed field work last summer at Places for People, and was hired in January.
+McCullough performed field work last summer at Places for People, and was hired in January.

-“Pretty early in OT school, I knew this was the setting I wanted to be in,” McCollough said.
+“Pretty early in OT school, I knew this was the setting I wanted to be in,” McCullough said.

 Occupational Therapy originally began in the mental health setting and over the years has become more closely associated with geriatric and physical rehabilitation settings.